Acne Vulgaris

 Symptoms include blackheads, whiteheads, pimples, and painful nodules under the skin.

-Acne vulgaris is a common skin condition that occurs when hair follicles are blocked with dead skin cells, bacteria and oil (sebum).
+Acne Vulgaris is a very common skin condition that occurs when hair follicles become blocked with dead skin cells, oil (sebum), and bacteria.
+This can lead to blackheads, whiteheads, pimples, and cysts.

 Symptoms